 <p>She has published five Chinese books and one English book “<em>Anorexia Nervosa and Family Therapy</em>” (2011), and 91 refereed journal articles at international and regional venues of significant impact and visibility.</p>

 Professor WU Chi-yuen Justin obtained his medical degree at The Chinese University of Hong Kong with Distinction in Medicine in 1993.
-He completed specialist training in gastroenterology under the mentorship of Professor Joseph Sung, Vice-Chancellor of the Chinese University.
+He completed specialist training in gastroenterology under the mentorship of Professor Joseph Sung.
 In 2000, he pursued advanced gastrointestinal motility training in Royal Adelaide Hospital as supported by the Croucher Foundation Fellowship.
 In the same year, he became the youngest candidate who was conferred Doctor of Medicine in the Chinese University.

 Professor Wu was among the first group of volunteer doctors who participated in the “Dirty Team” of Prince of Wales Hospital during the SARS outbreak.
 He treated over 200 SARS patients in Alice Ho Miu Ling Nethersole Hospital, Tai Po Hospital, and Princess Margaret Hospital during the peak of SARS outbreak in early April 2003.